osvathrobi/angular-view-cachebuster/README.md

 # angular-view-cachebuster
-On-deployment cache buster for Angular projects
+On-deployment cache buster for Angular projects.

-Define a version number for your app.
-After deployment the http interceptor will bust the cache for your views by appending the version number to the request.
+Http interceptor module for AngularJS to provide deployment based cache busting for your views by appending the version number to the request.

 ## Usage